 By the end of the midwifery programme you should be able to:

 Recognised by the Nursing and Midwifery Council (NMC) for the purpose of registration as a qualified midwife.

-You must have a minimum of five GCSEs at Grade C+/4 (or equivalent) which must include an English-based subject and Mathematics or a Science subject. (science subject could be Biology; Physics; Chemistry; Psychology; Sociology; Health and Social care).
+You must have a minimum of five GCSEs at Grade C+/4 (or equivalent) which must include an English-based subject and Mathematics and a Science subject. (science subject could be Biology; Physics; Chemistry; Psychology; Sociology; Health and Social care).
 Equivalent qualifications include Key Skills Level 2; Learn Direct Level 2; and Functional Skills Level 2.